phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 * Ammeter - this ammeter is a "non-contact" ammeter which can take readings of a current by measuring magnetic fields (without touching the circuit)
 * SeriesAmmeter - this ammeter is a CircuitElement which measures current flowing through it.
+* Circuit.js - this contains the CircuitElements and Vertices as well as logic for solving for the unknown voltages and currents given the voltages sources and resistances.
+* CircuitNode.js - this contains logic for dragging and connecting vertices to each other.

 ## General